hotbrainstech/verify-16k-page-align/SECURITY.md

 # Security Policy

-Thank you for helping keep this project and its users safe.
+Thank you for helping keep verify-16k-page-align and its users safe.

 ## Supported versions

-This repository is a boilerplate.
-For this template itself, only the latest published version is actively supported with security updates.
-If you use this repository as a starting point for your own package, define and maintain a policy that fits your needs.
+We actively support the latest published version of verify-16k-page-align with security updates.
+Given the nature of this tool (shell script for analyzing Android APK/AAB/APEX files), security vulnerabilities are primarily related to file processing and command injection.

 | Version        | Supported                        |
 | -------------- | -------------------------------- |